hbowie/SoftDevBigIdeas-23/content/Editions of the Work.md

 Body:

-*The Big Ideas in Software Development* is a *book*, in the sense that it is:
+*The Big Ideas in Software Development* is a book, in the sense that it is:

 + a written work,
 + of significant length,
 + focused on a particular topic,
 + of some enduring interest and relevance,
-+ organized into the usual parts found in a book.
++ organized into the usual parts found in a book: introduction, sections, chapters, bibliography, index, and so on .

 However, unlike most books, this one is meant to take full advantage of the open web, and so is not offered exclusively, or even primarily, in the traditional printed form.